onflow/flow/docs/content/dapp-development/mainnet-account-setup.md

 ---
 title: Mainnet Account Setup Guidelines
 sidebar_title: 4.
-Set up Mainnet Account
+Mainnet Account Setup
 ---

 In order to deploy your smart contracts to the mainnet, you need to register, fund, and setup a new account.